 Section 103 of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
-111-195) codified the trade ban and reinstated the full ban on imports that was relaxed by April 2000 regulations that allowed importation into the United States of Iranian nuts, fruit products (such as pomegranate juice), carpets, and caviar.
+111-195) codified the trade ban and reinstated the full ban on imports that had earlier been relaxed by April 2000 regulations.
+That relaxation allowed importation into the United States of Iranian nuts, fruit products (such as pomegranate juice), carpets, and caviar.
 U.S. imports from Iran after that time were negligible.
 Section 101 of the Iran Freedom Support Act (P.L.
-109-293) separately codified the ban on U.S. investment in Iran, but gives the President the authority to terminate this sanction if the President notifies Congress 15 days in advance (or three days in advance if there are "exigent circumstances").
+109-293) separately codified the ban on U.S. investment in Iran, but gives the President the authority to terminate this sanction with presidential notification to Congress of such decision 15 days in advance (or three days in advance if there are "exigent circumstances").